 Universal credit and students – This factsheet explains the rules for students claiming universal credit in Scotland.

-Benefits for young people in further education or training – Covering the rules for young people in further education or on certain training courses claiming means-tested benefits.
+Benefits for young people in further education or training – This factsheet covers the rules for young people in further education or on certain training courses claiming means-tested benefits.

-Parents claiming for young people in further education or training – Explains when a parent, or someone responsible for a child, can continue to claim benefit for a child aged 16 or over.
+Parents claiming for young people in further education or training – Factsheet explaining when a parent, or someone responsible for a child, can continue to claim benefit for a child aged 16 or over.